 It is important to let the client know that the impairment is NOT permanent and good functional recovery is expected.
 95% of mTBI patients show no cognitive deficits beyond 3 months.

 If symptoms do persist after 3 months, then it is called Post concussive syndrome (PCS).
-Symptoms include a cluster of cognitive, somatic and emotional symptoms fullowing a mild TBI which include: headaches, dizziness, fatigue, irritability, reduced concentration, sleep disturbances, memory impairment, sensitivity to noise or light, nausea, anxiety and depression.
+Symptoms include a cluster of cognitive, somatic and emotional symptoms following a mild TBI which include: headaches, dizziness, fatigue, irritability, reduced concentration, sleep disturbances, memory impairment, sensitivity to noise or light, nausea, anxiety and depression.

 At this point, a referral might be necessary to the Toronto ABI Network, which then refers to a Head Injury Clinic.
 There are 4 head injury clinics in Ontario including: St. Mikes, Sunnybrook, Parkwood Hospital and London Hospital.